-2.3.1 Peatlands map
+2.2.1 Peatland map

 Given the difficulty of locating large-scale peatlands, many methods exist to define these surfaces globally, but all of them have some biases.
 The TOPMODEL approach, which determines areas where the soil is temporarily saturated, does not allow restoring the hydrology of peatlands; these are then described as wetlands (Ringeval et al., 2012).
-Other studies such as Wania tained from inventories by countries, or from gleysols and histosols from the Harmonized World Soil Database V1.1 when the inventory is missing (Yu et al., 2010).

-5 et al. (2009a) use the IGBP-DIS soil map to identify peatlands with regions with high soil organic carbon content, including other landforms with high soil organic carbon content such as yedoma (Tarnocai et al., 2009; Zimov et al., 2006).
+Other studies such as Wania et al. (2009a) use the IGBP-DIS soil map to identify peatlands in regions with high soil organic carbon content, including other landforms with high soil organic carbon content such as yedoma (Tarnocai et al., 2009; Zimov et al., 2006).

 To represent the evolution of the hydrology of peatlands over time, we chose to locate peatlands without integrating other wetlands or other soils with high carbon content.
 We therefore use the peatland map obtained by Yu et al. (2010).
 This global map at a resolution of 2 km recognized peatlands where a grid cell contains at least 5% of peatlands.
-These data are obfraction of the new PFT $f{PFT 14}$ of peatlands is then corresponding to f{peat}^{Yu} limited to the maximum fraction of grassland.
-By 15 conservation, the fraction of grassland is reduced by the amount of the peat fraction.
+These data are obtained from inventories by countries, or from gleysols and histosols from the Harmonized World Soil Database V1.1 when the inventory is missing (Yu et al., 2010).

-We constructed a new land cover map including peatlands as a combination of the original 13 PFT map and the global peatland map from Yu et al. (2010), with peatlands considered as a 14^{th} PFT.
-The peatland map of Yu et al. (2010) is interpolated onto a $0.5^{\circ} \ge 0.5^{\circ}$ regular grid in order to obtain a fraction of peatland f{reat}^{Yu} for each grid cell as shown in Fig. 4(a).
-The
+We constructed a new land cover map including peatlands as a combination of the original 13 PFT map and the global peatland map from Yu et al. (2010), with peatlands considered as a 14th PFT.
+The peatland map of Yu et al. (2010) is interpolated onto a 0.5° x 0.5° regular grid in order to obtain a fraction of peatland f{peat}^{Yu} for each grid cell as shown in Fig. 1.
+The fraction of the new PFT $f{PFT\ 14}$ of peatlands then corresponds to f{peat}^{Yu} , limited to the maximum fraction of grassland.
+The fraction of grassland is correspondingly reduced, such that the new fraction of peat and grassland is equivalent to the initial grassland fraction.

 This method leads to a reduction of 19% of grassland area north of 45°N. The resulting peatland area located in latitude between 45° and 90° north is 3.8 Mkm2, which is in reasonable agreement with the 4.0 Mkm2 estimated from observations (Tarnocai et al., 2009).
-This corresponds to 52.1% of the original global peatlands map where 76.8% is located north of 45° N.

-20 2.3.2 Biological processes
+2.2.2 Biological processes

 Mosses, sphagnum and grassland mainly compose the vegetation in peatlands.
 These vegetation types can be grouped as flood tolerant C3 graminoid and sphagnum (Wania et al., 2009b).
-Assuming peatlands have similar biological properties as C3 grasses determined by Krinner et al. (2005), the 14th PFT added to represent peatlands has the same prescribed basic biological properties as the C3 grasses PFT.
+Assuming peatlands have similar biological properties as C3 grasses determined by Krinner et al. (2005), the 14th PFT added to represent peatlands has the same prescribed basic biological properties as the C3 grasses.